Zergie/YAMMU/README.md

 # Introduction
 todo

-At the moment this project aims not support loading and unloading filament before a print is started.
-While techniclly possible to use this version for example multicolor prints, this is not our focus at the moment.
-Future versions will support multicolor prints.
+At the moment this project aims to support loading and unloading filament before a print is started.
+While technicaly possible to use this version for example multi color or multi material prints, this is not our focus at the moment.
+We plan to support both options in the future, when we have a working and relaiable prototyp.

 ## Features
 - Multi Material Unit for FFF
 - Filament loading/unloading via strong BLDC motors
 - Enclosed Heated Filament Storage build with 2020 extrusion
-- Separate Electronics Bay like seen in Voron 2.4
+- Separate Electronics Bay just like any Voron 2.4
+- Strongly inspired by Voron 2.4 and Trident.
+So it does not stand out when plaxed next to a Voron Pinter.
+Also this enables the usage of voron usermods.

 # BOM